CHICAGO POLICE LIEUTENANTS’ ASSOCIATION

 Section 2: The Secretary of the Lieutenants’ Association shall publish the verified list of names of those Active members seeking election to one of the Officer or Representative positions at least fifteen (15) days prior to the announced election voting period.

 Section 4: An election will take place by ballot if a position has more than one eligible candidate.
-The ballot will be sent to each Active member who is in good standing by November 1st and must be returned by December 1st to be counted.
-The ballots will be counted on the first Saturday of December.
+The ballot will be sent to each Active member who is in good standing by November 1st and a reasonable time will be afforded for members to submit or return the ballots.
+Ballots shall be counted within 7 days of the deadline for submission by a time designated by the board.

 Section 5: In the event of death, incapacitation, resignation or promotion to an exempt, managerial or confidential position, or successful impeachment of any officer or representative except the President, it shall be the duty of the President to nominate to the board of Directors a successor for the vacated position.
 The nominee to this vacancy will then be approved by a simple majority vote of the Board of Directors.
 In the event that the board doesn’t approve the nominated successor than the President can nominate another successor until the board approves or an election has taken place.
 The Board approved successor shall serve the remaining term or until an election has taken place and the winner has taken office.
 In the event there are no candidates for any vacancy, the Vice-President shall assume the duties of the vacated position until such time that a potential successor is nominated by the President and approved by the Board of Directors or a regularly scheduled election has taken place and a successor has been elected and takes office.
 In the event of the death, resignation, incapacitation, impeachment, or promotion of the President to an exempt, managerial or confidential position, the Vice-President shall assume the office of President.
 The vacant position of Vice-President will then be filled as stated above.
 The Secretary will assume the duties of the Vice-President until an elected or approved Vice-President assumes office.